-- 2.10 Statutory guidance is that debt should remain below the capital financing requirement, except in the short-term.
-As can be seen from table 6, the Authority expects to comply with this in the medium term. - 2.11 Affordable borrowing limit: The Authority is legally obliged to set an affordable borrowing limit (also termed the authorised limit for external debt) each year and to keep it under review.
-In line with statutory guidance, a lower "operational boundary" is also set as a warning level should debt approach the limit.
+- 2.8 Statutory guidance is that debt should remain below the capital financing requirement, except in the short-term.
+Table 6 above demonstrates that the Authority expects to comply with this in the medium term. - 2.9 Affordable borrowing limit: The Authority is legally obliged to set an affordable borrowing limit (also termed the authorised limit for external debt) each year and to keep it under review.
+In line with statutory guidance, a lower

+"operational boundary" is also set as a warning level should debt approach the limit.